Mooshieblob1/mooshieblob1.github.io/README.md

 ## Let's Connect!
 Feel free to reach out if you have any questions or intriguing data challenges to tackle together.

-If you have any questions or would like to collaborate, feel free to reach out to me at [blob@mooshieblob.com](mailto:blob@mooshieblob.com).
+If you have any questions or would like to collaborate, feel free to reach out to me at [blob@mooshieblob.com](mailto:blob@mooshieblob.com) or mooshieblob on Discord.

 Happy data exploration!